-The above conditions imply that, for a given x, if its true (unknown) solution y is in a mode region k, then it is acceptable to predict the whole region k as its credible solution set.
-For, if this support region is small, then any solution contained in it is not too distant from yand is therefore a good candidate for a credible solution for x; and if the region is not small, then from condition (C) it still must contain 'typical' points of this mode rather than just 'outliers' that deviate from the expected value of the mode.
-With these typical points in the credible set, the third and fourth stages of the R^4 model may induce a good candidate solution for x based on the credible set.

-Thus, in the new CBI framework, we choose a whole mode region k as the inferred crediblesolution set for any problem x whose true (unknown) solution y is predicted to fall in mode region k.
+The above conditions imply that, for a given x, if a solution y to x is in a mode region k, then it is acceptable to predict the whole region k as its credible solution set.
+For, if this support region is small, then any solution contained in it is not too distant from y and is therefore a good candidate for a solution for x.
+And if the region is not small, then condition (C) captures the notion that the mode conditional distribution of points is 'smooth' (not discontinuous), and the mode does not contain outlier solution instances, and therefore may likely serve as a credible set.
+This is a natural constraint on a mode-conditional distribution since, without it, a mode-region could further be split into multiple (smaller) modes in which case the true number of modes K would be higher and Q would be different.
+(The intuition is that this indicates K as being as small as possible.)
+Thus a mode region may serve as a credible set of candidate solutions which can be further processed by the third and fourth stages of the R^4 model to produce a solution for x.
+(We note again that in this paper we only deal with the CBI part which concerns the first two steps of the R^4 model.)
+Thus, in this set-up, we infer a whole mode region k as the inferred credible set for any problem x.

-Learning CBI amounts to learning to map an x to a mode that, with high confidence, contains the true solution y, and then predict the corresponding mode region as a credible-solution set for x.
-We assume that τ is known to the learner but that the number K of modes of Qis unknown.
+Learning CBI amounts to learning to map an x to a mode that, with high confidence (in a sense to be defined shortly), contains a solution y, and then predict the corresponding mode region as a credible set for x.
+We assume that τ is known to the learner but that the number K of modes of Q is unknown.

 Relating to Condition (C), it is intuitively plausible that for m larger than some finite threshold value, the condition will hold.
-Related ideas have been studied in the context of percolation theory (see [8], for instance).
+Related ideas have been studied in the context of percolation theory (see [16], for instance).
 In particular, the following related problem has been studied.
-Given a parameter τ , and a random sample from a given distribution, if the graph G{τ} has as vertices the points of the sample and two vertices are connected if their PAGE 6 distance is at most τ , is there a high probability that G{τ} is connected?
+Given a parameter τ , and a random sample from a given distribution, if the graph G{τ} has as vertices the points of the sample and two vertices are connected if their distance is at most τ , is there a high probability that G{τ} is connected?
 This has been studied in particular when the distribution is uniform on the d-dimensional unit cube.

-Before continuing to describe the framework, let us define two probability functions that we refer to in subsequent sections,
+Before continuing to describe our model, let us define two probability functions that we refer to in subsequent sections,